Przemysław Czarnek: Historical views

-Jewish victims of war crimes by Poles

 In 2019, Czarnek opposed a memorial by Polish artist Dorota Nieznalska that commemorated Jews who were killed by Poles during and after the Holocaust.
 He called the memorial a "scandal" and "anti-Polish" and said that it should be removed.
 Tomasz Kitliński, who commissioned the memorial, refused to comply.

+In the aftermath of the Yaroslav Hunka scandal Czarnek stated in a Twitter post that he had taken steps towards the possible extradition of Hunka.
+Czarnek asked the Institute of National Remembrance to urgently research whether Hunka was wanted for "crimes against the Polish Nation and Poles of Jewish origin".